 They had a great little dog park and play ground as well.
 Best part, wake up for the sunrise!
 It’s so strangely quiet, it doesn’t seem real.
 No, this sunrise photo is not edited one bit and was taken with my little cheap digital camera.
 It was really that spectacular.

 Of course, once there, you realize you really can’t just hike out on reservation land, so now what?
 Well the KOA offered both jeep and horseback tours right on site.
 We did not have reservations made in advance but were able to call on the spot and they took us out an hour later.
 Can’t beat that!
-Our guide was great, and being Navajo, he told us much about the Native American history of the area and even about several movies that have been filmed there and what movie stars he’s met.
+Our guide was great, and being Navajo, he told us much about the Native American history of the area and even about several movies that have been filmed there and what movie stars he had met.
 The horses were all mustangs caught locally and trained by his family.
 As a horse person, my mare was rougher than a pogo stick and mustangs are not my favorite breed, but I have to admire their grit to handle the terrain.
-The pampered dressage/hunters I’ve mostly associated with would have thought they were being abused to trot along through the rough terrain, dotted with prickly pear cactus and bleached bones of deceased relatives.
+The pampered dressage/hunters I’ve mostly associated with would have thought they were being abused to trot along through the rough, often rocky patches with deep sand where there were no rocks, dotted with prickly pear cactus and bleached bones of deceased relatives.
 Yes, we found a few remains of the lower jaw of a horse and some of its spine.
 The rest carried off long ago by the area’s natural predator, mountain lions.
 Riley was fascinated by this and our guide let us explore the area to hunt for any other remains and take home a tooth as a souvenir.

 After our ride we had a late breakfast at the Stagecoach Restaurant not far down the road in Goulding.
 They also have a nice gift shop, museum, lodging, and an RV park.
 The food was a kind of mediocre but served a few different Navajo inspired dishes.
 They have the market a bit cornered as the next town is a good hours drive.
 Expect to spend a little more than you want to for what you get.